Economic Recovery

 Advancing Accessible Permitting

-This program will offer small grants to assist with the cost of permitted work in mobile home parks, affordable housing units and rental units within city limits.
-Grants will be given to eligible projects that require a building permit, including:
+This program assists with the cost of permitted work in mobile home parks, affordable housing units and rental units within the City.
+Grants are provide to eligible projects that require a building permit, including:

 • Upgrades to electrical wiring/outlets.